 When planning lessons, teachers always have a target/objective in mind, the TEKS.
 In a bilingual classroom the language objective is just as important as the content target.
 Teachers should be able to describe exactly what the students will learn, how they will learn it and what they will do to demonstrate their learning.
-It is recommended teachers use the ELPS to guide this work.
 Bloom's taxonomy is a powerful tool to help develop learning targets because it explains the process of learning.